Skip to content

 In my youth alien planets were desert but today they are forests.
 To be specific, in my youth they looked like the Vasquez rocks outside LA and now they look like a Canadian forest.

-ArenaBattlestar GalacticaFlash Gordonlifesci fistar trekStargateVasquez rocks Comment on Science fiction looks different these days
+ArenaBattlestar GalacticaFlash Gordonlifesci fistar trekStargateVasquez rocks Comment on Science fiction used to look like the Vasquez rocks

 Blog